Global offices Careers

 The leaders who have resilience, and are also able to positively influence those around them, experience very different outcomes.
 An important question on this topic is whether resilience is a personality trait or something that is learned and developed over time.
 Did the Red Sox simply recruit and sign players with a high degree of resilience, did they develop those players into being resilient, or can the players’ success be attributed to their leaders?

-Based on research from Ali and the group of researchers from PSI, I would argue that it is all three of these things.
+Based on research from Ali and the group of Talogy researchers, I would argue that it is all three of these things.
 Organisations should aim to hire people who are already resilient, they should help their employees develop these skills (the research clearly shows that there are tactics that can be used to positively change the amount of resilience a person has), and finally, but just as importantly, companies should ensure their leaders are able to influence others to their point of view.